finopsfoundation/framework/_resources/story--forecasting-freewheel.md

 permalink: /stories/cloud-forecasting-insights-freewheel/

 title: Cloud Forecasting Insights from Freewheel
-description:
+description:  He has been doing AWS cost management since 2017.
+This was initially unstructured but is becoming more structured with regards to budgeting.
-type: Member Story
+type: User Story
-source: FinOps Foundation
+source: Community Contribution
 story-title: Cloud Forecasting Insights from Freewheel
 story-date: 2021-06-01
 author: Bharat Chadha